 Stretching for four miles along Lake Superior, Duluth’s Downtown Lakewalk is not to be missed, nor are the trails at the Superior National Forest.
 Be sure to snap a picture at the Ariel Bridge, and if your pup likes to splash, head over to Park Point Beach, where dogs are welcome to go for a swim!

 Encircled by Acadia National Park, and hugging Maine’s rocky shore, Bar Harbor is a sight to see any time of the year, but fall gives it a special glow.
 This quaint maritime village bustles with a plethora of boutiques, galleries, inns, sidewalk cafés, specialty shops, and guest houses.
-And visitors here have the unique opportunity to wonder at the fall colors by car, bike, boat, or on foot.
+And visitors here have the unique opportunity to revel in the fall colors by car, bike, boat, or on foot.

 Just 75 miles from Washington, DC, Shenandoah’s wooded hollows, cascading waterfalls, and serene vistas reach the hight of their fall color in mid- to late-October.
 Skyline Drive is the jewel in this crown, as it snakes for 105 miles along the crest of the Blue Ridge Mountains between Front Royal and the Charlottesville, Virginia area.
-Any of the 75 overlooks along the route is sure to leave you breathless.
+Any of the 75 overlooks along the route will leave you breathless.

 On your drive through Shenandoah, plan to stop the car and hit the trails!
 There are more than 500 miles of park trails, and only 20 are off-limits to dogs because they require rock climbs or have difficult passages.
 Plan a picnic lunch, or grab your tent and make it a weekend trip!

 Bend’s sunny days and crisp, cool evenings are the epitome of fall weather, and the autumn perfection doesn’t stop there in this high desert town.
 The dazzling foliage is only part of the attraction here, as the city dubbed “Beer Town USA” celebrates Oktoberfest, complete with live music and the annual Wiener Dog Races!